-COUNCIL DELIVERY PLAN 2022-2023 Aberdeen City Council Policy Statement Impact of Report The report does not have an impact on the Policy Statement Prosperous Economy Stretch Outcomes Whilst the recommendations of this report are for noting, the use of investigatory powers by the Council as an investigatory tool may have an impact on the economy as a result of enforcement action taken by services such as Trading Standard, e.g. such as in enforcing the law around counterfeit goods.
+COUNCIL DELIVERY PLAN 2022-2023 Impact of Report Aberdeen City Council Policy Statement The report does not have an impact on the Policy Statement Working in Partnership for Aberdeen Prosperous Economy Stretch Outcomes Whilst the recommendations of this report are for noting, the use of investigatory powers by the Council as an investigatory tool may have an impact on the economy as a result of enforcement action taken by services such as Trading Standard, e.g. such as in enforcing the law around counterfeit goods.
 Prosperous People Stretch Outcomes Enforcement activity undertaken by the Council by using, where appropriate, its powers under the IPA and RIPSA, may have an impact on this by tackling the selling of counterfeit goods.
 Prosperous Place Stretch Outcomes Regional and City Strategies This report does not have an impact on the Regional and City Strategies.